krcourville/angular-material-slide-for-options/readme.md

-# Angular Material Slide for Options Component
+# Angular Material "Swipe for Options" Component

-A re-usable slide-for-options component.
+A re-usable md-swipe-for-options component.